-- No traction devices should be fitted to the rear wheels. - Single sided Spike-spyder traction devices can only be fitted to the front wheels of vehicles fitted with 18 or 19 inch diameter wheels.

-- The wheels and tires fitted must conform to the specifications of the original equipment. - Only Land Rover approved traction devices should be used on the vehicle.
+- Rear wheels: Snow chains can be fitted to 19 inch rear wheels. - Front wheels: Single sided Spike-spyder traction devices can be fitted only to 20 inch front wheels. - The wheels and tires fitted must conform to the specifications of the original equipment. - Only Land Rover approved traction devices should be used on the vehicle.
 Only Land Rover approved traction devices have been tested to ensure that they do not cause damage to the vehicle.
-Contact your Land Rover Retailer/Authorized Repairer for information. - Always read, understand and follow the traction device manufacturer's instructions.
-Pay particular attention to the maximum speed and fitting instructions. - Avoid tire/vehicle damage, by removing the traction devices as soon as the conditions allow.
+Contact your Land Rover Retailer for information. - Fit traction devices in pairs on the same axle.

+- Always read, understand and follow the traction device manufacturer's instructions.
+Pay particular attention to the maximum speed and fitting instructions. - Avoid tire/vehicle damage, by removing the traction devices as soon as the conditions allow